 2 min read

-The PC: Reports of its death an exaggeration
+Reports of the PC's death are an exaggeration

-It is more than a decade since people started telling us we are in the post-PC era.
-I’m guilty1.
-From memory the idea took off soon after crowds first queued to buy the original Apple iPhone.
+It is well over a decade since people started telling us we are in the post-PC era.
+The idea took off soon after crowds first queued to buy the original Apple iPhone.

 Yet, to steal Mark Twain’s joke, reports of the PCs’ death are an exaggeration.